- Share The Content Marketing Pyramid: A Strategy For Generating More with Less on Facebook

 Why Use the Content Marketing Pyramid?

 In addition to providing a documented content strategy, the Content Marketing Pyramid:

 - Improves your focus with an organized strategy that establishes clear goals and priorities

 - Increases your production capacity by making more efficient use of valuable resources

 - Creates a predictable stream of successful content to engage your buyers and drive pipeline activity for marketing and sales

-You may be dealing with departments that operate in silos, a content marketing strategy with no documented objectives and a lack of communication between content creators.
+You may be dealing with departments that operate in silos, a content strategy with no documented objectives, and a lack of communication between content creators.

 A Fractured Customer Experience

 Readers experience inconsistent messaging and disconnected touch points.
 This leads to a lack of brand loyalty and dissatisfaction.

 How the Content Marketing Pyramid Can Help: The Content Marketing Pyramid lends itself to cohesive messaging and centralized information.

 Because of the chaos and lack of communication, you’re constantly reinventing the wheel.
-Since very little is documented, you may find yourself recreating similar pieces of content instead of simply reusing or repurposing existing content.
+When there’s little documentation, it’s easy to recreate similar pieces of content, instead of simply reusing or repurposing existing content.

 How the Content Marketing Pyramid Can Help: This framework eliminates waste by streamlining the internal development process and ensuring every piece of content performs multiple roles across a variety of formats and channels.